SasView/sasview/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] MacOSX installer (GH artifact) has been tested (installed and worked)
 - [ ] User documentation is available and complete (if required)
 - [ ] Developers documentation is available and complete (if required)
+- [ ] The introduced changes comply with SasView license (BSD 3-Clause)